rnajena/pcago-unified/helppages/appendix-fileformats.md

 This page gives you a brief overview about common file formats.

 ## CSV
-Comma Separated Value (CSV) files represent tables that are read from plain text files.
+Character Separated Value (CSV) files represent tables that are read from plain text files.
-A line in the text file represents a row, while the columns are determined by splitting each line at a separator (in this case a comma).
+A line in the text file represents a row, while the columns are determined by splitting each line at a separator.
-If a comma (or any separating character) is valid data (like `1,000`), the value is put into quotes.
+If a separating character is valid data (like `1,000` in case of *comma* separated files), the value is put into quotes.

 **Example**